arkency/posts/posts/2020-07-27-against-dry-dot-challenging-rails-dogmas-dot.md

 ---
-title: Against DRY.
-Challenging Rails dogmas.
 created_at: 2020-07-27T08:39:15.913Z
 author: Tomasz Wróbel
 tags: []
 publish: false
 ---

+# Against DRY.
+Challenging Rails dogmas.

 We've been taught to make our code DRY.
 It seems so obvious.
 Almost like the fact that earth orbits the sun.